Harkness Project Title: The Effect of Strategies Implemented within Medicaid on the Uptake on New Medicines

 - QUM Award for The Veterans’ Medicines Advice and Therapeutics Education Services (Veterans’ MATES), Quality Use of Medicines Program, Department of Veterans’ Affairs, 2008

-Future Fellow and Associate Professor, University of South Australia School of Pharmacy and Medical Sciences.
-(Updated August 2010)
+Future Fellow and Research Professor, University of South Australia School of Pharmacy and Medical Sciences.
+(Updated June 2013)

 Morden NE, Zerzan JT, Rue T, Heagerty PJ, Roughead E, Soumerai S, Ross-Degnan D, Sullivan SD.
 “Medicaid Prior Authorization and Controlled-Release Oxycodone,” Medical Care.
 (In press)